Disclaimer : This page contains an affiliate link to products. We may receive a commission for purchases made through this link.

 When you see these claims on the side of a package, they likely give the impression that the product you are looking at means business.
 The implication is that if this product cannot fix your problem then it's hard to say what else could!
 At the very least, the implication is that if this product does not work you likely have to finally make time to see your doctor.

 Maximum strength refers to products that provide a higher concentration of the active ingredient than the regular strengths.
 However, this is not necessarily referring to buying the highest strength available.
-This can be really misleading for people looking to get more effectiveness from higher strengths.
-Occasionally this comes up with OTC remedies for jock itch or acne creams.
-After trying a ‘maximum strength” without a response, there can be an assumption that even that didn’t work!
+This can be really misleading for people looking to get more effectiveness from higher strengths of active ingredients.
+After trying a "maximum strength” without a response, there can be an assumption that if that didn’t work what will!

 The best way to see if this is true is to compare some real world examples.

 Here is a chart we have compiled of products that claim "Maximum Strength".

 Clinical strength implies that the product tends to take maximum strength to the highest concentration of active ingredient possible.
 However, this is still likely going to fall short of prescription strength.
 Interestingly, in reviewing brand usage of these claims, it is unlikely for a brand to use both claims from our analysis.

 'Clinical strength' is a claim often used by anti-perspirant brands.
 The challenge is comparing strengths of active ingredients as these claims often reference ingredients that are not considered prescription.

 'Clinical strength' was also found among many anti-aging preparations.
 These ingredients, again, would simply not fall under a prescription strength category to compare.

 Here is a chart we have compiled of products that claim "Clinical Strength".